 The materials and supplies reported under inventories are recognized at their average cost price, taking into account their realizable value on the balance sheet date and the lower-of-cost-and-market principle.
 Work in progress and finished goods are valued at their manufacturing cost in accordance with the lower-of-cost-or-market principle.
 Manufacturing costs include the direct cost of materials and production as well as an appropriate proportion of the materials and production overheads incurred and production-related depreciation of non-current assets.
-Interest on borrowed capital and management costs is not included in the manufacturing costs.
+Borrowing interest is not included in the cost of production; administrative costs are not capitalized either.